Soontao/light-odata/README.md

 Most `SAP` systems only support `AND` operator between different fields, and `OR` operator in a same field. (it depends on SAP Netweaver implementation)

-So you don't need to specify `AND/OR` operator between fields, `light-odata` will auto process it.
+So you don't need to specify `AND/OR` operator between fields, `@odata/client` will auto process it.

 Though C4C only support AND operator in different fields, but for `gt/lt/ge/le`, you can use AND for filtering period data.